KILTprotocol/docs/docs/chain/collator.md

 ![](/img/chain/session-key-file.png)

-Pathing in the root chain folder `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`
+Path in the root chain folder `./keystores/61757261da3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010`

 ### Set Session Keys

 The collator has a session key by following the previous steps.
-The collator must then make an extrinsic by signing and submiting a transaction before the collator can begin collating on the network.
+The collator must then make an extrinsic by signing and submitting a transaction before the collator can begin collating on the network.

 `Developer -> Extrinsics -> Submission`